ExpHP/rsp2/doc/conventions.md

         Labels: ["3a", "3b", "0a", "0b", "1a", "1b", "2a", "2b"]
 ```

-The advantage of using `deperm` is that it composes properly; because the coords were left untouched, all previously-computed perms and deperms are still valid descriptions of their corresponding operators.
+The advantage of using `deperm` is that it composes properly; because the coords were left untouched, all previously-computed coperms and deperms are still valid descriptions of their corresponding operators.

 ## Footnotes